AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-56616-out-of-stock-simple-products-triiger-bundle-display.md

 <u>Expected results</u>:

-The bundle1 product is out of stock and is not visible on the frontend.
+The bundle1 product is out of stock.

 <u>Actual results</u>: